 - Potential loss of functionality (the extent of functional loss is dependent on environment configuration etc.) with People picker controls, Alerts, Task Assignment, etc. until a user object is created.

-Add AD group’s Domain user to the SharePoint group for easy access management.
+Add the AD group’s Domain user to the SharePoint group for easy access management.

 Add users directly to SharePoint groups.